-Since the Volcano is the ONLY vaporizer that's certified in 2 countries as a medical device, it also is crowned Vaponaut Desktop King of Safety.
+Since the Volcano is the ONLY vaporizer that's certified in 2 countries as a medical device, it also is crowned Herbonaut Desktop King of Safety.

 On top of the medical certifications, the Volcano Vaporizer has been “tested and certified with regard to its electrical and mechanical safety and reliability” by the Southern Technical Inspection Association in Germany.

 The materials used in the ‘Bentley of vaporizers’ should be all food-safe and heat-resistant.
-Storz and Bickel does like to use plastic in their products and the filling chamber / bowl of the Volcano is made of plastic and is placed directly over the heating element.
+Storz and Bickel does like to use plastic in their products and the filling chamber/bowl of the Volcano is made of plastic and is placed over the heating element.

 Although plastic doesn’t have a great name in terms of safety, I personally do trust Storz and Bickel on this one being heat-resistant and food-safe (medical certifications…enough said).

-The heating element is made of steel clad ceramic, while the heat exchanger is made of aluminium alloy.
+The heating element is made of steel clad ceramic, while the heat exchanger is made of aluminum alloy.

-There have been some concerns about small aluminium particles polluting the vapor coming out of vaporizers which make use of aluminium heating elements or heat exchangers.
+There have been some concerns in the vaporizer community about small aluminum particles potentially polluting the vapor coming out of vaporizers that make use of aluminum heating elements or heat exchangers.
 But it was proved in an independent test that with the Volcano at least, no such thing occurs.